 What you do immediately after a car accident can affect your legal rights and your rights to compensation for damages.

-1. Who is going to pay for the damage to my vehicle?
+1. Who is going to pay for the accident damage?

 If the crash was caused by the fault of the other driver, the other driver’s insurance company will usually be responsible for repairing the damage to your vehicle.